Aashish2109/Unit-Converter/README.md

 4) For Temperature

-For Conversion From Celsius to Fahrenheit the user will enter the record into the Celsius input will get the desired result and vice-versa.
+For Conversion From Celsius to Fahrenheit the user will enter the record into the Celsius input and will get the desired result and vice-versa.

 The interface is like this